snowyu/mime-type.js/README.md

   - or use `mime = require('mime-type/with-db')` directly, but first
   - you need `npm install mime-db`
 - `mime = new Mime()` business, so you could do `lookup = mime.lookup.bind(mime)`.
+- you can lookup the extension with glob match via `.lookup(extention)` functionality
 - you can add the mime-type via `.define(type, mime)` functionality
 - you can add many mime-type via `.load(mimes)` functionality
 - you can search the mime-type via `.glob(pattern)` functionality